Do Lutherans Believe in Angels? The Facts

 Classic Lutheran orthodoxy teaches that fallen angels, also called demons, are real.
 As the Bible teaches, Lutheranism has historically taught that fallen angels were once pure and holy, yet some sinned.

-• Satan is a fallen angel: Satan was originally good, but sinned against God.
-Unlike sinful people, Satan won’t be redeemed.
+- Satan is a fallen angel: Satan was originally good but sinned against God.
+Unlike sinful people, God won’t redeem Satan.
 His destiny is eternal punishment (Matt.
 25:41).
-“Satan” means accuser and he tempts believers to sin and destruction (1 Pet.
+“Satan” means accuser, and he tempts believers to sin and destruction (1 Pet.
 5:8-9).
 Christ calls him the “evil one” and the “enemy” (Matt.
 13:19, 28).

-• Some angels followed Satan in his rebellion: Demons are once-holy angels that followed Satan in his rebellion against God.
-They are also referred to as “evil spirits” (e.g. Luke 7:21).
-Demons will not be redeemed.
-They will be eternal punished at the end of time (Matt.
+- Some angels followed Satan in his rebellion: Demons are once-holy angels that followed Satan in his rebellion against God.
+They are also called “evil spirits” (e.g., Luke 7:21).
+God will punish them at the end of time (Matt.
 25:41).

-“When anyone hears the word of the kingdom and does not understand it, the evil one comes and snatches away what has been sown in his heart.
+Matthew 13:19 reads, “When anyone hears the word of the kingdom and does not understand it, the evil one comes and snatches away what has been sown in his heart.
 This is what was sown along the path.”
+(ESV)

-The first two stanza in the Lutheran hymn Christ, the Lord of Hosts, Unshaken reads:
+The first two stanzas in the Lutheran hymn Christ, the Lord of Hosts, Unshaken reads:

 Christ, the Lord of hosts, unshaken